 The key goal of National Bank of Ukraine is to ensure a stable and permanent behavior of exchange rate.
 For this purpose, NBU joins the interbank foreignexchange market and uses its powerful tool of interventions selling or buying foreign currency due to imbalances of the supply and demand on the market creating an additional flow of foreign currency.
 In the model, the "Target Ex Rate" represents the value of exchange rate in the long-run perspective.
-If export to import ratio is different from 1 in long-run, which is explained by targeting policy chronic deficit of balance of payment, central bank changes its target smoothly until the balance of payment reacts on the new exchange rate.
-Figure 9 shows the causalloop diagram with exchange rate targeting policy.
+If export to import ratio is different from 1 in long-run, which is explained by chronic deficit of balance of payment, central bank changes its target smoothly until the balance of payment reacts on the new exchange rate.
+Figure 9 shows the causal-loop diagram with exchange rate targeting policy.
 Balancing loop B3 in this model determines the value of currency interventions in order to reach the target level.
 The higher is the exchange rate from its target level, the greater is the amount of foreign currency sold by central bank on the open market.
 Reinforcing loop (R2) determines the variable target of the exchange rate due to the real flows of currency.
 Reinforcing loops R3 and R4 are responsible for activating NBU's interventions due to changes in exports and imports.
 Counteracting loops B4 and B5 work on balancing imports and exports by influencing the target exchange rate.

-In order to test the model, assume a sudden decrease of exports by 10% at the second-year point.
-Figure 10 presents the results of simulation.
-We run the model with and without targeting policy.
-If central bank does not join the foreign exchange market providing a free float policy (see graph A), exchange rate immediately reacts on the decrease of foreign currency supply on the market.
+Figure 9.
+Causal-loop diagram of exchange rate targeting policy on the decrease of foreign currency supply on the market.
 At the same time, the growth of exchange rate affects imports and exports.
 This effect creates additional delay in the system causing damped oscillations before stabilizing exchange rate on the new equilibrium level.
 The second run with targeting policy (see graph B) shows that foreign currency interventions are able to avoid volatility of exchange rate and ensure its smoothed change.